carehart/kubevela.io/docs/case-studies/gitops.md

 title:  GitOps
 ---

-This section will introduce how to use KubeVela in GitOps environment and why.
+This section will introduce how and why to use KubeVela in GitOps environments.

 > This section is only apply to CLI.